AlbertMietus/DocIdeas.hg/Blog/WebSlides/index.rst

    tools to build *and maintain* documentation.
 However, the ability for “slide decks” is limited.
 In practice, most of my presentation are made by `PowerPoint` or `Keynote` -- and so, are hard to maintain.

-   This has to be changed ..
+   This has to be changed...

 Out of the box, there are several options, both with and without Sphinx. `Hieroglyph <http://docs.hieroglyph.io>`_ by example, adds a *builder* to Sphinx, for HTML-based presentation.
 Whereas `reveal.js <https://revealjs.com>`_ uses